 While most of us have forgotten what it’s like to be in the outdoors, with the virtual world growing on around us, we at Big Red Tent offer you a taste of living in the outdoors!
 Camping in the monsoons is a memorable experience where you are surrounded by lush greenery, plenty of waterfalls to visit from and a pleasant weather to relax in your tents with a book or loved ones.
 You may get dirty, but that’s the fun part of it!

 Here’s how you can prepare for Monsoon Camping.

 Get Wet!: When life gives you lemons, make lemonade!
-Head into the water for a swim, take a shower under a waterfall at Karnala or SH92 or dare to venture into the daunting waters by opting for white water rafting at BRT Kolad or kayaking at Vasind.
+Head into the water for a swim, take a shower under a waterfall at Karnala or SH92 or dare to venture into the daunting waters by opting for white water rafting at BRT Kolad.
 You’re going to get a little wet anyway- a little more water won’t hurt!

 Safe Bet: It’s raining, the roads get wet, muddy and slippery.
 So make sure you’re driving safely when traveling to the campground.
 Remember we don’t have a strict check in and check out timing, there’s no need to hurry.

 Entertainment: If it rains heavily, sometimes you’d rather chill by your tent.
 Board games are available with all our hosts.
 Also, make sure you bring along that book you have yet to finish or your diary to write and draw in for when the scenery tingles your creative buds.